 I looked up the word “denial” to find a quick definition as a starting point for this post.
 Fifteen minutes later I was still reading long Wiki articles about denial and denialism.
 They’re both well worth reading.
-I realize now that the subject of denial is much bigger than I first supposed, and one little blog post cannot do justice to its history and scope.
+I realize now the subject of denial is much bigger than I first supposed, and one little blog post cannot do justice to its history and scope.

 I wanted to write about denial because I keep tripping over it.
 It seems to lurk in the background of every experience and interaction, and it’s nearly always accompanied by its best buddy, fear.
 I’ve lately made the observation to my partner that denial appears more powerful than love in our culture today.